ivanepadillav/pad.github.io/README.md

  typeReset:"Type DELETE to confirm",resetWarn:"Resetting the PIN erases ALL your data.
-There is no server copy.", noSess:"No training yet",noSessSub:"Pick a session to start.", progSub:"Tap an exercise to see its history.",sessions:"sessions", discard:"Discard session",nothing:"Nothing to save",confDiscard:"Discard this session without saving?",editDay:"Edit exercises",editNote:"Renaming keeps the history.
+There is no server copy.", noSess:"No training yet",noSessSub:"Pick a session to start.", progSub:"Tap an exercise to see its history.",sessions:"sessions", sessionHistory:"Session history",delSession:"Delete session",delFromSession:"Remove from this session", confDelLog:"This deletes the whole session for that date, including all its exercises and RPE.
+Continue?", logDeleted:"Session deleted",exRemoved:"Exercise removed from session", discard:"Discard session",nothing:"Nothing to save",confDiscard:"Discard this session without saving?",editDay:"Edit exercises",editNote:"Renaming keeps the history.
 Hiding an exercise does not delete its records: you can restore it any time.",edit:"Edit",hide:"Hide",restore:"Restore",hidden:"Exercise hidden",restored:"Restored",addEx:"Add exercise",resetDay:"Restore original day",confReset:"This returns the day to the original programme exercises.
 Your records are kept.
 Continue?",exName:"Name",exPresc:"Prescription",exType:"Record type",exSides:"How you log it",oneEntry:"Single entry",twoSides:"L and R",sidesHelp:"Two sides gives you the asymmetry figure.
 Single entry is faster to type.",save:"Save",needName:"Give it a name",doneMark:"Done",undo:"Undo",saveEx:"Save exercise",exSaved:"Exercise saved",delSet:"Delete set",setDeleted:"Set deleted",cleared:"Set cleared",rpeRange:"RPE runs from 1 to 10",thisWeek:"This week",lastWeek:"Last week",of:"of",ringHelp:"Fills itself when you finish a session.
 Tap a day to mark it by hand.",autoDay:"That day already has a session",inProgress:"In progress",metrics:"Metrics",addMetric:"Add metric",editMetric:"Edit metric",delMetric:"Delete metric",confDelMetric:"This deletes the metric and all its values.
 Continue?",mName:"Name",mUnit:"Unit",mCad:"Measure every how many days",mCadHelp:"Leave empty for no reminder.
 42 = every 6 weeks.",newValue:"New value",addValue:"Add value",needValue:"Enter a value",date:"Date",history:"History",noData:"No data",dueNow:"Due now",daysLeft:"days to next",photos:"Progress photos",photoHelp:"Optional.
 Stored on this phone only, resized to stay small.",photoAdded:"Photo added",photoFull:"Out of space: delete an old photo",delPhoto:"Delete photo",rpeEx:"Exercise RPE",rpeHelp:"One per exercise, not per set.
-1 to 10, decimals allowed (7.5).",rpeDay:"Session RPE",rpeNone:"Set the RPE on at least one exercise.",rpeCarry:"This average feeds the signal for your next session.",exercises:"exercises",nutrition:"Nutrition and rest today",prescribed:"Prescribed", exRest:"Rest after set (s)",exRestHelp:"Empty or 0 = no rest timer for this exercise.",restLabel:"Rest",restSkip:"Skip",restPlus15:"+15s",restDone:"Done!",
- tabTests:"Expectations",testsSub:"Tap a test to add a value, set a goal, or see its history.",
+1 to 10, decimals allowed (7.5).",rpeDay:"Session RPE",rpeNone:"Set the RPE on at least one exercise.",rpeCarry:"This average feeds the signal for your next session.",exercises:"exercises",nutrition:"Nutrition and rest today",prescribed:"Prescribed", exRest:"Rest after set (s)",exRestHelp:"Empty or 0 = no rest timer for this exercise.",restLabel:"Rest",restSkip:"Skip",restPlus15:"+15s",restDone:"Done!", tabTests:"Expectations",testsSub:"Tap a test to add a value, set a goal, or see its history.",